magpie-align/magpie/README.md

 We provide a Jupyter notebook [here](data/data_filter.ipynb) for simple filtering.
 You can adjust the filtering parameters to design and apply your own filter based on your needs.

 ## Fine-tuning
-Please refer to the [recipes](recipes/) directory for instructions.
+Please take a look at the [recipes](recipes/) directory for instructions and our Magpie model recipes.

 ## Citation